fanbu1995/fanbu1995.github.io/aboutme.md

 ## Basics

-I recently received my Bachelor's degree in _Data Science and Big Data Technology_ from Peking University, China.
+I received my Bachelor's degree in _Data Science and Big Data Technology_ from Peking University, China in 2017.
 [My graduation paper (in **Chinese**)](https://fanbuduke17.github.io/Graduation_Paper.pdf)

-I am now a Ph.D. student in Statistics at Duke University, under the supervision of my first-year advisor [Katherine Heller](http://www2.stat.duke.edu/~kheller/).
+I am a Ph.D. student in Statistics at Duke University, under the supervision of my advisors [Katherine Heller](http://www2.stat.duke.edu/~kheller/) and [Alexander Volfovsky](https://volfovsky.github.io/).
 My research interests are:

-- Non-parametric Bayesian Statistics
 - Machine Learning
 - Network Analysis
 - Stochastic Modelling
 - Sports Data Analytics

+I have just finished a project on the higher-order latent social network structure in basketball player passes, using high-resolution data collected by a renowned NCAA basketball program (paper to appear in the proceedings of [AiStats 2019](https://www.aistats.org/)).
+I am currently working on modeling the co-evolution of dynamic social networks and epidemic spreading.

 Email me at ``fan.bu1@duke.edu``.

-## Work Experiences
+## Publications

-* Social media account assistant manager, Red Lantern Digital Media
-  01/2016-03/2017, part-time

-* Sports analyst and columnist, Aoderui Tennis Technology (Beijing) Co.
-Ltd.
-  05/2016-12/2016, part-time
+* SMOGS: Social Network Metrics of Game Success.
+Joint work with Sonia Xu, Katherine Heller, and Alexander Volfovsky.
+(Accepted by AiStats 2019.)

+* Learning Root Source with Marked Multivariate Hawkes Processes.
+Joint work with Wei Zhang, Derek Owen-Oas, Katherine Heller, and Xiaojin Zhu.([arXiv preprint](https://arxiv.org/abs/1809.03648))

+## Invited Talks and Poster Presentations

+* (Planned) April 2019, at the 22nd International Conference on Artificial Intelligence and Statistics.
+Poster presentation on _SMOGS: Social Network Metrics of Game Success_.

+* June 2018, at 2018 ISBA World Meeting.
+Poster presentation on _Learning Root Source with Marked Multivariate Hawkes Processes_.

+* December 2017, at Women in Machine Learning Workshop 2017.
+Poster presentation on _Learning Root Source with Marked Multivariate Hawkes Processes_.

 ## Skills and Hobbies

 * Languages
-  Mandarin (native), English (fluent), and French(beginner's level)
+  Mandarin (native), English (fluent), and French(beginner's level).

 * Programming Languages
-  Python, R, Matlab, Julia (a tiny bit) and LaTex
+  R, Python, Matlab, Julia (a tiny bit) and LaTex.

 * Music
-  Piano and drums; there used to be a time when I could play the French Horn
+  Piano and drums; there used to be a time when I could play the French Horn.

 * Sports
-  Jogging, swimming, yoga, badminton, squash, ping pong, and tennis
+  Jogging, swimming, yoga, badminton, squash, ping pong, and tennis.

 ## I Love Writing